f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP Trap Support in F5OS
 ========================

 You can enable SNMP traps for the F5OS layer.
-The **F5-CTRLR-ALERT-NOTIF-MIB* & the **F5-PARTITION-ALERT-NOTIF-MIB** provide details of supported system controller and chassis partition SNMP traps.
+The **F5-CTRLR-ALERT-NOTIF-MIB* & the **F5-PARTITION-ALERT-NOTIF-MIB** provide details about supported system controller and chassis partition SNMP traps.
 Below is the current full list of traps support by F5OS:

-For the system controllers the following SNMP Traps are supported as of F5OS 1.2.x as defined in the **F5-CTRLR-ALERT-NOTIF-MIB.txt**:
+For the system controllers, the following SNMP Traps are supported as of F5OS 1.2.x as defined in the **F5-CTRLR-ALERT-NOTIF-MIB.txt**:

-SNMP Trap events that note a fault should also trigger an Alert that can be viewed in the show alerts, in the CLI, GUI, and API.
-Once the clear SNMP Trap is sent it should clear the event form the show events output.
+SNMP Trap events that note a fault should also trigger an Alert that can be viewed in the show alters output, in the CLI, GUI, and API.
+Once the clear SNMP Trap is sent, it should clear the event form the show events output.

 +----------------------------+----------------------------------+
 | **Alert**                  | **OID**                          |